 LPSD Hockey Academy enables students to pursue academic excellence, while striving to reach their full potential within hockey and athletics.
 Certified teachers accompany and support the learning of all students, who benefit from a low student-to-teacher ratio.
 Other benefits include:

-- The LPSD Hockey Academy includes both on ice and dry land training.
+- The LPSD Hockey Academy includes on ice training.

 - Certified Teachers accompany and support the learning of all student groups who participate in the Academy.

 - Time for the Academy will replace instructional time typically received for physical education and health.
 Curricular outcomes in health are covered through various Academy activities.

 - Students will be exposed to all curricular outcomes in Physical Education and Health through various Academy activities.

 - Certified teachers, along with Academy staff will plan, instruct, and assess students on the required outcomes.

 The on ice portion focuses on skill development.
 By using knowledgeable instructors and innovative teaching techniques, students are guaranteed to improve their on ice skills.